Ormael13/CoCX/classes/classes/BodyParts/BodyMaterial.md

 1. Description-wise, a body part can have material different from "main skin" (torso).
 For example, "chitinous spider legs" are assumed to be covered with chitin, however, if character's torso is covered with fur, there is no place to store chitin color.

-## Proposal
+## New system

 ### Body materials

 Extract **body material** data from skin layers to creature.
 A creature would store information on all possible body materials, and body parts can access any of them.

 List of body material types should be kept short, but sufficient.
-Current needed types are: skin, fur, scales, and chitin.
-Candidates: hair, feathers, horns/claws.
+Current needed types are: skin, hair, fur, scales, chitin and feathers.

-Body material would store `color1`, `color2`.
+Body material stores `color1`, `color2`.
 See 'Dual color system rework' below.
 To be discussed: move `adj` too.

 Body parts indicate whether they have material or not.
-For example, scaly wings would return
+For example, scaly wings would return `true` for `hasMaterial(BodyMaterial.SCALES)`.

 ### Dual color system rework